-Rand Paul: 'Disaster' for kids missing school, says Biden 'beholden' to unions
+Rand Paul: Kids missing school is 'disaster,' says Biden 'beholden' to teachers unions

-Teachers unions spent millions in Democratic donations during 2020 election cycle
+Unions representing teachers donated millions to Democrats during 2020 election cycle

-President Biden's hands-off approach to reopening schools amid coronavirus is hurting America's children, Sen. Rand Paul, R-Ky., told "Justice with Judge Jeanine" Saturday.
+President Biden's hands-off approach to reopening schools amid the coronavirus pandemic is hurting America's children, Sen. Rand Paul, R-Ky., told "Justice with Judge Jeanine" Saturday.

 "Being at home without any instruction ... for a lot of kids is a disaster," he said.

-Paul explained that students are being put behind almost an entire grade year by being kept at home, and studies show students who have returned to in-school learning have "already lost ground" in curriculum and are performing poorly on testing.
+Paul said many students kept at home are now behind almost an entire grade year.
+Studies show students who have returned to in-school learning have "already lost ground" academically and are performing poorly on tests, the senator added.

 "Most parents just aren't capable of teaching," he said.
 "Some are extraordinary teachers, but a lot of parents aren't."